Francisco Macías Nguema: Background and early life

 Originally named Mez-m Ngueme, Francisco Macías Nguema was born on 1 January 1924, at Nzangayong, Spanish Guinea.
 His parents had been expelled with the rest of their clan from what is today Woleu-Ntem Province, Gabon, at a time when the Spanish Colonial Guard had not yet exerted control over the jungled area.
 The family was part of the Esangui clan of the Fang people, Equatorial Guinea's majority ethnic group.
 His family settled in Mongomo, where he was raised.
 Differing accounts exist of Macías Nguema's parentage and childhood, with some alleging that he was the son of a witch doctor who allegedly killed his younger brother as a sacrifice.
 Other accounts claims that his father was merely a local Fang noble.
-According to this version, at age nine, Macías saw his father being fatally beaten by a local colonial administrator, when he tried to use his title to negotiate better wages for his people, Macías being orphaned a week later when his mother committed suicide, leaving him and 10 siblings to fend for themselves.
+According to this version, at age nine, Macías saw his father being fatally beaten by a local colonial administrator, when he tried to use his title to negotiate better wages for his people.
+Macías was orphaned a week later when his mother committed suicide, leaving him and 10 siblings to fend for themselves.

 Macías Nguema managed to survive several bouts of tuberculosis as a child, which left him with a profound fear of death for the remainder of his life.
 He was educated at a Catholic school through to primary level.
 He changed his name to Francisco Macías Nguema at this time after being baptized by Spanish Catholic missionaries, and would come to learn Spanish in addition to his native Fang.
-During his adolescence, he worked as a servant for some wealthy Spanish settlers, being described as helpful and obedient, which earned him ridicule and mistreatment by other non-Christianized Fang, and showed an inferiority complex with respect to the Spaniards.
+During his adolescence, he worked as a servant for some wealthy Spanish settlers, being described as helpful and obedient, which earned him ridicule and mistreatment by other non-Christianized Fang.